chef/chef-oss-practices/contributors/guide/issue-triage.md

 # Triaging and Prioritizing Issues

-There is a difference between triaging and priortizing issues that come into GitHub.
+There is a difference between triaging and prioritizing issues that come into GitHub.
 This outline documents the differences between the two.

 ## Triage